mwmckenzie/PsaGameModelIntegration/docs/pages/discussionPointsSummary.md

 - Additionally, as we can very easily see downstream probabilities in the hierarchy, we will know what nodes will need to be counter-adjusted to offset any correction

+## Scale Across the Game Parameters and Data

+### Numbers Too Small To Model

+- Take for example the number of travelers to Blue Land
+- If we have 22,000 travelers from a population of 18,000,000 that is about 122 in 100,000 traveling, or 0.12% of the population
+- In the current model we could have an asymptomatic load of perhaps 300 per 100,000 on day 70
+- That leaves a likelihood of being asymptomatic of about 0.3%
+- Assuming an equal likelihood of asymptomatic persons in the traveler vs non-traveler population, this then indicates a likelihood of an asymptomatic traveler of about .002%
+- This number is per week
+- If we then transform this per day we are left with a 0.0002% chance of a traveler being asymptomatic

+### The Fluxuations in Travelers Doesn't Change The Problem

+- With such a small probability of sick traveler -- around .0002% -- a relatively small change in traveler numbers is unlikely to change the problem
+- If the number of travelers increases to 25,000 per week (though the number changed in the card is smaller as it only accounts for a four day change) the final expected probability does not change
+- The final change to the probability calculation is less than the value of the rounding error